ON THE SZEGED INDEX OF NON-COMMUTATIVE GRAPH OF GENERAL LINEAR GROUP

 Abstract

-Let $G$ be a non-abelian group and let $Z(G)$ be the center of $G$.
-Associate with $G$ there is a
+Let G be a non-abelian group and let Z(G) be the center of G. Associate with G there is a

-graph $\Gamma_G$ as follows: Take $G\setminus Z(G)$ as vertices of
+graph ΓG as follows: Take GZ(G) as vertices of

-$yx\neq yx$. $\Gamma_G$ is called the non-commuting graph of $G$.
+yxyx. ΓG is called the non-commuting graph of G.

 In recent years many interesting works have been done in non-commutative graph of groups.